hackbg/fadroma/packages/ops/ChainNode.ts.md

   /** Retrieve one of the genesis accounts stored when creating the node. */ genesisAccount (name: string): Identity
 }

+export type ChainNodeState = Record<any, any>

+export type ChainNodeConstructor = new (options?: ChainNodeOptions) => IChainNode

+import type { IDocker } from './Docker.ts.md'
+export type ChainNodeOptions = {
+  /** Handle to Dockerode or compatible
+   *  TODO mock! */
+  docker?:    IDocker
+  /** Docker image of the chain's runtime. */ image?:     string
+  /** Internal name that will be given to chain. */ chainId?:   string
+  /** Path to directory where state will be stored. */ stateRoot?: string,
+  /** Names of genesis accounts to be created with the node */ identities?: Array<string>
+}
 ```

 ## Implementation